 Final Thoughts

 When calculating carry amounts, there is often a 2x multiple assumed, though what is achieved varies significantly across the industry.
 There is contention to “it’s easier to achieve a higher multiple with smaller pools of capital”.
 The amount of carry you receive is usually based on your seniority at the time of funds raised.
 This can often lead to frustration and something you want to pre-emptively have a conversation about, especially if the fund is raised shortly before you’re eligible for carry or about to receive a promotion that would entitle you to a much higher share.
 For carried interest to be calculated accurately, you need to know many details about the payout structure/agreement between the GP and LP.
 So ask many questions, and think about your compensation holistically, and over the course of a fund life, rather than individual years.
+Either way, if you’re considering a career in private equity and want to know more about the best options for you, HighWater Search is here to help.
+We are financial services recruiters who specialise in matching private equity funds with the best talent for a free consultation, contact us today!